The Greatest Battle Lies Within

 His eyes flew open, all senses suddenly on high alert, and his hand went to the cool metal of his sword hilt looming over his shoulder.

 A pulsing, violet-tinted glow bloomed through the mist.
-Eyes fixed on the light, holding his breath, the knight started forward again, slower this time, easing the sword from his scabbard with a soft rasp.
+Eyes fixed on the light, holding his breath and his side, the knight started forward again, slower this time, easing the sword given him by the old monk from his scabbard with a soft rasp.

 This time, the twisting vines and undergrowth seemed to part before him, the light growing brighter with every step.
 He passed a towering tree trunk and stopped, squinting at the source of the glow.
 Not that bright, but it still stung his eyes after the midnight black of the forest.